RetroPie/RetroPie-Docs/docs/ScummVM.md

 See the list here: http://wiki.scummvm.org/index.php/Datafiles

-Place Your folders of game files in
+Place your folders of game files in
 ```
 /home/pi/RetroPie/roms/scummvm
 ```